 A recursive techniques editor for Prolog Authors

 We describe an editor geared to recursive Prolog procedures.
 It is similar to the structure editors built for many programming languages, except that instead of just ensuring the correctness of the syntax of the procedures built by the editor, the editor also ensures the correct use of recursion.
 By correct here we mean that the recursive procedure is guaranteed to terminate and to be well-defined.
 Within these constraints we have tried to ensure that the range of procedures that can be built is as complete as possible.

-Brna, P., Bundy, A., Pain, H., Lynch, L. Programming tools for Prolog environments.
+Brna, P., Bundy, A., Pain, H. and Lynch, L. (1987).
+Programming tools for Prolog environments.
 In J. Halla, and C. Mellish (Eds.),

 Towards a recursive techniques editor.
 Unpublished MSc thesis, Dept of Computer Science, Heriot-Watt University.

-- Huet, G., Oppen, D. C. Equations and rewrite rules: a survey.
+Huet, G. and Oppen, D. C. (1980).
+Equations and rewrite rules: a survey.
 In R. Book (Ed.),

 An in-depth study of the cognitive bchaviour of novice programmers.
 Unpublished PhD thesis.
 Human Cognition Research Laboratory, The Open University, Milton Keynes.

 Teitelman, W. and Masinter, L. (1981).
 The INTERLISP programming environment.

-- Walther, C. Argument-bounded algorithms as a basis for automated termination proofs.
+Walther, C. (1988).
+Argument-bounded algorithms as a basis for automated termination proofs.
 In E. Lusk and R. Overbeek (Eds.),

 © Kluwer Academic Publishers 1991